sabauma/sabauma.github.io/_posts/2015-07-04-type-refinement.md

 Care must be taken when using this refinement, it is not always the case that this computation will yield more precise types than the result types recorded for an subscript operation.
-For that reason, we only have SpiderMonkey perform this refinement when the computed type is a subset of the recorded result types (i.e. we take the more precise of the possible result types).
+For that reason, SpiderMonkey only performs this refinement when the computed type is a subset of the recorded result types (i.e. we take the more precise of the possible result types).

 When this reasoning is incorporated into SpiderMonkey, the `forEach` example